Hamm-J/Reddit-Top-Posts-Heatmap/README.md

 This is a React application built with stock `create-react-app` [TypeScript Template](https://create-react-app.dev/docs/adding-typescript/) webpack and configuration.
 Styling was handled using [styled-components](https://styled-components.com/) to allow for dynamic state styling.
+I used [styled-icons](https://styled-icons.dev/) for custom icons.
 The [Reddit API](https://www.reddit.com/dev/api/) HTTP pipeline was handled with JavaScript's native [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch).
 User registration and authentication is handled via [Firebase](https://firebase.google.com/), and CRUD database management is implemented with [Firestore](https://firebase.google.com/docs/firestore), to facilitate fast deployment, efficient application scaling, and provide industry standard data security.
 The application is hosted with [Netlify](https://www.netlify.com/) for continuous deployment via Github integration and repository coupling.